 What does vitamin B6 do in the brain?

-Vitamin B6 easily crosses the blood-brain barrier (BBB), to reach neuronal and glial cells, two cell types in the brain.
+Vitamin B6 easily crosses the blood-brain barrier (BBB), to reach neuronal and glial cells - two types of brain cells.

-Vitamin B6 is the water-soluble vitamin that has the single biggest impact on neurotransmitter synthesis via amino acid metabolism.
-Vitamin B6 is a cofactor for the amino acid glutamic acid, tyrosine, tryptophan, and histidine.
-These synthesisted the neurotransmitters GABA, dopamine, norepinephrine, serotonin and histamine, respectively.
+Vitamin B6 is the vitamin that has the single biggest impact on neurotransmitter synthesis via amino acid metabolism.
+Vitamin B6 is a cofactor for the amino acid conversion of glutamic acid, tyrosine, tryptophan, and histidine.
+These synthesize the neurotransmitters GABA, dopamine, norepinephrine, serotonin and histamine, respectively.

-You can see from the figure above, Vitamin B6 is essential for the production of many of neurotransmitters involved in brain health: learning, cognition, mood, and memory
+As shown in the figure above, Vitamin B6 is essential for the production of many neurotransmitters involved in brain health including learning, cognition, mood, and memory.

 Despite a lack of severe deficiency, suboptimal amounts of vitamin B6 are relatively common in the population.